dylanaraps/neofetch/README.md

     Progress Bars:
     --progress_char char        Character to use when drawing progress bars.
+    --progress_length num       Length in spaces to make the progress bars.
     --progress_colors num num   Colors to make the progress bar.
 Set in this order: elapsed, total
+    --cpu_usage_bar on/off      Whether or not to print a progress bar for cpu usage.

     Image: